The User Input Control component enables you to control your dashboard display according to variables assigned to that component.

 A User Input Control component with Scope set to All Dashboards will control the values displayed on Klips (using its variable) on all dashboards.

-You have the option to set the visibility of your User Input Control component in the Properties panel.
-This option allows you to hide your User Input Control on your dashboard and still access it in the Klip Editor.
+You have the option to set the Visibility of your User Input Control component in the Properties panel.
+This option enables you to hide your User Input Control on your dashboard and still change the settings for it in the Klip Editor.

 The Values sub-component provides values, typically through a data source.
 The value selected from the drop-down list is the value that is assigned to the variable.

 Select the Values sub-component of the User Input Control component from the Component Tree.
-Select the column of data (
+Select the column of data (in the following example,

 A:A) you want to assign as your drop-down options.